Sapples/katacoda-scenarios/iotics-did-intro/step3.md

 # Iotics API Authentication

-Now the Agent can create an Authentication Token
+Now we have an Agent that is allowed to work on our behalf, we just need the Agent to create an Authentication Token for us:

 `make_token $agent_id $user_id`{{execute}}

-Now you have the to use with the Iotics API
+That's it, and now you have the authenticated token to use with the Iotics API!